Q. What takes off tire marks?

 New or Old Stucco

 Rinsing down the surface is recommended for the purpose of flushing away dust and dirt for new stucco.
-Allow to dry completely.
+Allow drying completely.

 Complete curing requires 2 weeks or longer.
 If stucco is very porous, it may require two coats.